The 2016 Season begins September 26, 2015 and runs through September 18, 2016.

-NEW IN THE 2015 SEASON: All players must submit a completed Season Waiver and once-per-season initiation fee to begin competing.
+IN THE 2016 SEASON: All players must submit a completed Season Waiver and once-per-season initiation fee to begin competing.

-Players are welcome to begin entering the tournaments at any point during the season prior to the Masters.
+Players can begin playing the tournaments at any point in the season prior to the Masters.

 SA Junior Tennis organizes the following tournaments:

-(Suggested experience level: 10 tournaments played or less) Supplementary tournaments for new and inexperienced players, the INTRO tournaments give less experienced players an opportunity for additional tournament-setting match play between Gran Prixs.
-The format is slightly shorter and less demanding (a single pro set versus 2 out of 3 sets).
-(Standings points are not offered for the INTRO tournaments.
+Short-format, pro set tournaments for new and experienced players.
+The INTRO division is suggested for newer players with 10 tournaments played or less and players who are not yet winning consistently in Gran Prix divisions.
+The EXP division is open to all players, regardless of level, providing everyone with an opportunity for short format, tournament-setting match play between Gran Prixs.
+Shorter and less demanding, the format is a single pro set versus 2 out of 3 sets.
+(Standings points are not offered for INTRO or EXP divisions.
 To earn standings points, players must play regular Gran Prix divisions.)

-Gran Prix: Tournaments that offer SA Junior Tennis Circuit local standings points.
-Select point earners are invited at the end of the season to compete in the Masters Invitational to determine final season winners.
-Eligibility: Three division types are typically offered.
+Gran Prix: Tournaments that provide SA Junior Tennis standings points.
+Based on points earned throughout the season, select players are invited to compete in the Masters Invitational at the end of the Season, determining final Season winners.
+Eligibility: Three division types are normally offered.
 INTRO divisions (no standings points) are available for new or less experienced non-qualified players.
 Gran Prix divisions ages 10-16 are open to all players not qualified for the Championship/Super Championship divisions in Texas (same as ZAT level).
-And for Championship and Super Championship players, Super Open divisions 12/14 and 16/18 are open to all players.
+And Super Open divisions 12/14 and 16/18 are open to all players, including Championship and Super Championship players.
 Players earn 4 points per main draw match won and 2 points per consolation match won.

-Gran Prix Doubles: Doubles; same eligibility requirements as the Gran Prix singles tournaments.
+Gran Prix Doubles: Doubles format with the same eligibility requirements as Gran Prix singles tournaments.
 Mixed doubles divisions are also offered.
-Doubles wins earn 3 points per main draw match won and 1 points per consolation match won.
+Doubles wins earn 3 points per main draw match won and 1 point per consolation match won.

-Gran Prix+: A 2X-points tournament for Gran Prix players which allows Champs players to compete in all divisions.
-Gran Prix+ players receive 8 points per main draw match won and 4 points per consolation match won.
+Gran Prix+: A weighted, double-points tournament for Gran Prix players which also allows qualified Champs players to compete in all divisions.
+8 points per main draw match won and 4 points per consolation match won.

 Pass the Racquet: Relay doubles in which two players on a team must alternate who hits each shot by sharing one racquet and handing it off between shots.
-Adds an extra element of action to tennis.
+Creates an added element of action to doubles tennis.